-To learn more about the UArizona Consortium please visit our website.
-For the specific content of the internship training program you may download our Handbook.
+To learn more about the U of A Consortium please visit our website.
+For the specific content of the internship training program you may access our Handbook on our website.
 Feel free to contact our training director with any questions you may have about our internship program.